 - Any text surrounded by <p></p> displays as a paragraph.

 - align="center" modifies the paragraph to be center aligned

 - style="font-size:11px" styles the paragraph with a font size of 11px.

-Many of our sellers put their Return Policy in the packing slip message, so they want the entire thing in bold.
-To do this, take the code above and make the addition that I've highlighted below:
+Many of our sellers put their Return Policy in the packing slip message, so they want the entire message in bold.
+To do this, take the code above and make the addition highlighted below:

 <p align="center" style="font-weight:bold;font-size:11px">[Packing Slip Message]</p>

 As you can guess, adding the font-weight:bold; to the style attribute makes the entire paragraph bold.
 Note that every addition to a style attribute needs to be separated by a semi-colon (;).

 Add to any existing style attribute to get different combinations of results.
 Here are the most popular additions to a style attribute: